+Would you like to create a more spacious home?
 I have another guest post this month.
-This month Maria Filardo from Maria Filardo Architects is going to share with you how to create more space in your home through some home styling tips.
+Maria Filardo from Maria Filardo Architects is going to share with you how to create more space in your home through some home styling tips.

 About to start renovations?
 Or maybe you want your home to feel more spacious but tearing down walls isn’t an option.
 Here are a few simple rules you can follow to make a room look and feel more spacious.